microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

 * **Background** color is used for background, and as the fill color of outlined shapes.
 * **Foreground - selected** color is used to indicate a selected or active element.
 * **Hyperlink** color is used only for hyperlink text.

 Note: If a secondary color is needed, foreground color may be used with some opacity (Power BI native visuals use 40% opacity).
 Use this sparingly to keep the visual details easy to see.

-You can store these values during initialization.
+You can store these values during initialization:

 ```typescript
     private isHighContrast: boolean;